Delving into Inter-Image Invariance for Unsupervised Visual Representations: Methodology

 We define samples sharing the same label with the input image $\vx_i$ in the memory bank as positive sample candidates $\mathcal{S}_i^p$, while others as negative sample candidates $\mathcal{S}_i^n$.
 For positive sampling, we randomly draw one sample from $\mathcal{S}_i^p$ and use it to form a positive pair with $\vv_i$.
 For negative sampling, we sample $K$ negatives from $\mathcal{S}_i^n$.

-As shown in a schematic illustration in Figure~\ref{fig:sampling}, for ``hard negative'' sampling, we sample $K$ nearest neighbors of $\vv_i$ from $\mathcal{S}_i^n$ using cosine distance criterion.
+As shown in a schematic illustration in Fig.~\ref{fig:sampling}, for ``hard negative'' sampling, we sample $K$ nearest neighbors of $\vv_i$ from $\mathcal{S}_i^n$ using cosine distance criterion.
 For ``semi-hard negative'' sampling, we first create a relatively larger nearest neighbor pool, \ie, top 10\% nearest neighbors from $\mathcal{S}_i^n$, then we randomly draw $K$ samples from this pool.
 For ``random negative'' sampling, we simply draw $K$ negative samples at random from $\mathcal{S}_i^n$.
-For ``semi-easy negative'' sampling, similar to the ``semi-hard negative'' strategy, we first sample a pool with top 10\% farthest neighbors from $\mathcal{S}_i^n$, then we randomly draw $K$ samples from this pool.
+For ``semi-easy negative'' sampling, similar to the ``semi-hard negative'' strategy, we first sample a pool with top 10\% farthest neighbors from $\mathcal{S}_i^n$, then we randomly draw $K$ samples from this pool\footnote{We define samples drawn within top 50\% nearest neighbors from $\mathcal{S}_i^n$ as ``semi-hard'' negatives, while top 50\% farthest neighbors from $\mathcal{S}_i^n$ as ``semi-easy'' negatives.}.
 We do not include an ``easy negative'' strategy that chooses the top $K$ easiest negatives.
-As mentioned in Section~\ref{sec:intro}, the easiest samples are prone to a shortcut solution.
+As mentioned in Sect.~\ref{sec:intro}, the easiest samples are prone to a shortcut solution.

-\subsection{Designing decision boundary}
+\subsection{Designing Decision Boundary}

 Designing decision boundary for unsupervised inter-image invariance learning needs special care as pseudo-labels are noisy.
 Here, we present a way that allows decision margins to be more stringent or looser to suit the variability required in our task.